-October 31st, 1940 - Hogwarts
+Hogwarts, October 31st, 1940

-"Well go on then, Black.
+"Well, go on, then, Black.
 Not scared, are you?"

-The loud, raucous laughter echoed off the tall twisted trees and the creatures within their depths stirred, the otherwise quiet whisper of their movements swelling.
+The loud, raucous laughter echoed off the tall twisted trees, and the creatures within their depths stirred, the otherwise quiet whisper of their movements swelling.

-It was a cold night and the shadows and mist hung low to the ground, swirling around his legs.
+It was a cold night, and the shadows and mist hung low to the ground, swirling around his legs.
 Turning away from the tempting view of the castle, Cygnus stood facing the entrance of the silent forest.
 He just had to last the night.
 If he did, he would never be bothered again, never be made a scapegoat for his dear sister.

-The absolute blame for his predicament rested with her of course.
+The absolute blame for his predicament rested with her, of course.
 Why else would two fourth-years kidnap him from his dormitory and then place a spell on him that made it impossible for him to return before dawn?
-Their attempts to exact revenge by endangering him were futile though, as they were probably finding out at this moment.
+Their attempts to exact revenge by endangering him were futile, though, as they were probably finding out at this moment.
 Walburga would never lift her painted fingers to save him.
-Alphard might have but lately it was as if he had been rendered useless.
+Alphard might have, but lately it was as if he had been rendered useless.

 Mouth set into a hard line and nails digging into his palms, Cygnus sat casting a wary gaze around him every now and then, ears perking at every little sound.
 The more he listened, the more the earlier silence of the forest seemed non-existent.
 Branches creaked above him, twigs snapped ominously and tiny feet scampered here and there, their owners invisible in the mist.
-The darkness was oppressing and even for Cygnus, who'd seen similar darkness in the corners of the old mansion set in the countryside, this darkness seemed dangerous and wild.
+The darkness was oppressing, and even for Cygnus, who'd seen similar darkness in the corners of the old mansion set in the countryside, this darkness seemed dangerous and wild.

-Sometime along the journey of the bright moon through the night sky, Cygnus fell into a doze, vigilance slipping...
+Sometime along the journey of the bright moon through the night sky, Cygnus fell into a doze, his vigilance slipping...

-He then awoke with a start, he could not tell how much time after, heart thumping wildly.
+He then awoke with a start, he could not tell how much time later, heart thumping wildly.
 He looked around frantically, searching for what had awoken him.
-Suddenly, he grew still, fear clawing at in the pits of his stomach.
+Suddenly, he grew still, fear clawing at the pits of his stomach.
 There was a loud hiss circling the tree where he still sat, growing louder by the second.
 He shivered as he saw the mist, which looked as though it was churning, cloaking the forest and making it impossible to see in any direction.

 As the hissing grew louder still, Cygnus jumped off the tree, falling on his knees.
-Without a care to his bleeding kneecaps and scraped hands, he started to run with not a clue of the direction, keen to get away from insistent hissing and the rustle of dead leaves that now surrounded it.
+Without a care to his bleeding kneecaps and scraped hands, he started to run with not a clue of the right direction, keen to get away from the insistent hissing and the rustle of dead leaves that now surrounded it.

 Cygnus scrambled to his feet and looked around him.
-There was no trace of any snake and even the mist seemed to have died down a little.
-Looking back at his saviour, Cygnus openly stared, before saying disbelievingly, "You... saved my life."
+There was no trace of any snake, and even the mist seemed to have died down a little.
+Looking back at his saviour, Cygnus openly stared before saying disbelievingly, "You... saved my life."

-The boy gave a nod and said, "This forest is no place for a first-year, Cygnus Black...
-Especially on Hallows Eve..."
-His words were contradicted by his gaze though, which flitted about the misty forest with an almost fond look.
+The boy gave a nod and said, "This forest is no place for a first year, Cygnus Black...
+Especially on Hallows Eve."
+His words were contradicted by his gaze, though, which flitted about the misty forest with an almost fond look.

 "You're a Parselmouth.
 And you know my name."

-"I am," said the boy, a tad gravely.
-"As for your name, you are quite famous and I happen to be, ah... acquainted with your charming sister, Walburga."
+"I am," said the boy a tad gravely.
+"As for your name, you are quite famous, and I happen to be, ah... acquainted with your charming sister, Walburga."